-1. Your insurance policy may be cancelled
+1. Your insurance policy could be cancelled

-2. Your reported claim will be denied
+2. Your claim will be denied